ahmetmujde/kodluyoruzfirstrepo/README.md

-# kodluyoruzfirstrepo
+# Kodluyoruz First Repo
-Within the scope of Kodluyoruz Training, my create is the first repo
+This repo Within the scope of Kodluyoruz Training, my create is the first repo and there is a readme file.

+#Installation
+-firstly, clone the project.
+'